 Innovate 50/50 is the foundation I used to build my business.
 It is a mentorship and gender advocacy program for on college-aged women and up.
 Its focus is on mentoring in areas like entrepreneurship, financial literacy, leadership, government as well as STEM.
 This mentorship helps boost the areas in which mentorship can be most beneficial for women and acts as an advocate for gender equality.

-VMC also has a Twitter chat called Innovate Women.
+VMC also had a Twitter chat called Innovate Women.
 Innovate Women is a panel discussion in which the host (myself), a moderator, and the panel discuss specific issues, topics and public policies that affect women in the workplace.
 Innovate Women is important to VMC because it provides an opportunity to further engage our followers and community on the issues that deeply affect women in the workplace and prevent them from advancement.

 Who is it geared for?
 Is there a target age?